 CFO

-The Chief Financial Officer (CFO), sharing the CEO’s interest in overall performance, also focuses on budgeting and forecasting.
+The Chief Financial Officer (CFO), like the CEO, also focuses on overall performance and on budgeting and forecasting.
 Amid economic fluctuations and budget constraints, it’s important for the CFO to grasp the rationale behind SEO initiatives and their anticipated outcomes.
 Strategic decisions about new investments and optimal allocation of SEO budgets and technology spending are of paramount importance.

 Key metrics for the CFO include: